 Dalgona Matcha Latte

-- 1 egg white or 2 tbsp aquafaba (aka chickpea liquid)
+- 1 egg white or 2 tablespoon aquafaba (aka chickpea liquid)

-- 1 tbsp sugar granulated white, turbinado, or cane
+- 1 tablespoon sugar granulated white, turbinado, or cane

 - 1 cup milk I used coconut milk, but any kind works

 - Whip the egg white (or aquafaba) until it is frothy and mostly stiff with a whisk, hand mixer, or handheld frother.
 Add the sugar and whip until stiff peaks form and it sticks to your whisk.